spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-feature-overview.md

 ![QuickSight-dashboard]

-Both analyses and dashboards are shareable so you can both share a complete dashboard or collaborate on an analysis.
-You can share dashboards with authors and readers, and analyses – only with authors.
+Both analyses and dashboards are shareable, you can share a complete dashboard or collaborate on an analysis.

 !
 QuickSight sharing

+You can share dashboards with authors and readers, and analyses – only with authors.

+## Resetting analytics

+Sometimes you might want to start from scratch and get a fresh analytics account.
+Resetting analytics removes all assets and returns your account to the default state.

+!reset-analytics